OpenModelica/OpenModelica/usersguide-sphinx/source/omedit.rst

 write the xml file containing the transformation tracing information.

 Enable +d=infoXmlOperations in Tools->Options->Simulation (see section
-2.9.5) OR alternatively click on the checkbox *Generate operations in the info xml* in Tools->Options->Debugger (see section 2.9.12) which performs the same thing.
+:ref:`omedit-settings-simulation`) OR alternatively click on the checkbox *Generate operations in the info xml* in Tools->Options->Debugger (see section :ref:`omedit-settings-debugger`) which performs the same thing.

 This adds all the transformations performed by OpenModelica on the